galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 - Identify marker genes for the clusters and annotate clusters
 time_estimation: 2H
 key_points:
-- Single-cell ATAC-seq can identify open chromatin-sites
+- Single-cell ATAC-seq can identify open chromatin sites
 - Dimension reduction is required to simplify the data while preserving important information about the relationships of cells to each other.
-- Clusters of similar cells can be annotated to different cell-types
+- Clusters of similar cells can be annotated to their respective cell-types
 requirements:
   -
     type: "internal"